 As a writing coach, I guide you through the writing process to help you unfold and connect with your story so that you can bring it forth and share it with others.
-I offer a safe and supportive working partnership that allows you to dig deep and excavate the story you need and want to tell.
+I offer a safe and supportive working partnership that allows you to discover the story you need and want to tell.

 Contact me.
 I provide a complimentary 30-minute phone consultation.